 Trains, buses and trams run normally in Vienna until the school Christmas holidays officially begin, which is typically just a day or two before Christmas itself.

-In the 2023/2024 school year, for example, these official holidays run from December 23rd to January 6th (though the kids will only go back on January 8th after the weekend).
+In the 2025/2026 school year, for example, these official holidays run from December 24th to January 6th.

 During that Christmas break, services switch to a slightly reduced holiday timetable.